chippyash/Matrix/README.md

 The matrix  supplied in this library is a generic one.
 It treats a matrix as a data structure giving the ability to create matrices and carry out transformations.

-### Transformations supported

-*  Cofactor - return the cofactor matrix of a vertice
-*  Concatenate - return matrix with extra matrix appended to the right
-*  Colreduce - return matrix reduced by 1+ columns
-*  Colslice - return a slice (1+) of the matrix columns
-*  Diagonal - reduce a matrix to its diagonal elements substituting non diagonal entries with zero
-*  MFunction - apply a function to every entry in the matrix
-*  Reflect - reflect matrix on X plane, Y plane, y=x plane and through origin
-*  Rotate - rotate matrix through 90, 180 or 270 degrees
-*  Rowreduce - return matrix reduced by 1+ rows
-*  Rowslice - return a slice (1+) of matrix rows
-*  Stack - return matrix stacked on top of extra matrix
-*  Transpose - return matrix with rows and columns swapped around the diagonal

 The library is released under the [GNU GPL V3 or later license](http://www.gnu.org/copyleft/gpl.html)

 ## Why?